Aaqib-ux/Data-Analysis-projects/Data_analysis_projects/Python Data analysis project/README.md

 - Use **data-driven targeting** instead of contacting all clients equally.

 ---
-### 📁Project Structure

-Python_Project/
- └── UCI_Bank_Marketing.ipynb
----
 ### 🚀 How to Run

-Open the notebook in Jupyter Notebook or Google Colab and run all cells from top to bottom.
+Open the notebook in Jupyter Notebook or Google Colab and run **UCI Bank Marketing Project**, Import dataset, click run all.